-A. The significant components of buildings include main plants, which are depreciated over 50 and 60 years.

-- B. Information about the property, plant and equipment that were pledged to others as collaterals is provided in Note 8. - C. For the requirement of production and operation, the Company has successively entered into equipment purchase contracts.
-As of December 31, 2021 and 2020, the amounts of partial payment for undelivered equipment were \$127,942 and \$7,732 (shown as 'prepayments for business facilities'), respectively.
+- A. The significant components of buildings include main plants and its accessory equipment, which are depreciated 50~60 years and 5~15 years. - B. Information about the property, plant and equipment that were pledged to others as collaterals is provided in Note 8. - C. For the requirement of production and operation, the Company has successively entered into equipment purchase contracts.
+As of December 31, 2022 and 2021, the amounts of partial payment for undelivered equipment were \$5,064 and \$127,942 (shown as 'prepayments for business facilities'), respectively.

-(5) Leasing arrangements-lessee
+(6) Leasing arrangements-lessee

 - A. The Company leases various assets including business vehicles.
-Rental contracts are typically made for periods of 1 to 3 years.
+Rental contracts are typically made for periods of 1 to 5 years.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
 The lease agreements do not impose covenants, but leased assets may not be used as security for borrowing purposes. - B. Short-term leases with a lease term of 12 months or less comprise business vehicles and printers.
-On December 31, 2021 and 2020, payments of lease commitments for short-term leases amounted to \$646 and \$570, respectively. - C. The carrying amount of right-of-use assets and the depreciation charge are as follows:
+On December 31, 2022 and 2021, payments of lease commitments for short-term leases amounted to \$453 and \$646, respectively.

+C. The carrying amount of right-of-use assets and the depreciation charge are as follows: